JohnBakhmat/johnbakhmat/README.md

 I'm a Software Engineer
 -----------------------

 I like web dev, game dev and so much more.
-My main focus is full-stack stuff with Typescript and writing very important projects with Rust to train my monkey brain.
+My main focus is full-stack stuff with Typescript and writing very important projects with Go to train my monkey brain.

 * 🖥️  See my portfolio at [My Personal Site](http://johnbakhmat.tech)
 * ✉️  You can contact me at [johnbakhmat@gmail.com](mailto:johnbakhmat@gmail.com)